Anxious about Laser Eye Surgery? Read why you don’t have to be

 Laser Eye Surgery isn’t on the same plane as necessary surgical procedures carried out in hospitals.
 Whereas complications can occur in up to 25 percent of inpatient operations, there’s only a 0.1 percent chance of any minor visual complication arising during Laser Eye Surgery.
 And even then a fully qualified and experienced surgeon using the latest technology can fix most of them.
 This makes Laser Eye Surgery not only one of the safest surgeries around but even safer than wearing contact lenses.

 As you’ll imagine from the figures above, there’s nearly an immeasurable chance of going blind from the procedure.
-To translate it into numbers puts it close to the same odds as being struck by lightning twice in one lifetime.

 Knowledge Dispels Fear